Matcha Tea

 Cultivation & Processing

 The tea farmer has developed innovative methods of optimising fertiliser and land usage.
-For example, part of the tea farm is shaded with solar panels which have the dual benefit of improving the quality of the tea as well as generating enough electricity to sell.
-The tea farmer has also cooperated with the Shizuoka Tea Research Center for many years.
-This work entails producing detailed analyses of soil nutrient levels at various locations on the tea farm so as to measure the efficiency of water, shade, and fertiliser on each cultivar and thereby to optimise how these resources are used.
-The okumidori cultivar was selected for this matcha because it flourishes in Kikugawa.
-Okumidori is harvested relatively late (8 days after yabukita: ばんせい, bansei), and has a deep green leaf colour that can be recognised in the matcha powder.
+Part of the tea farm is shaded with solar panels which have the dual benefit of improving the quality of the tea as well as generating enough electricity to sell.
+In addition, he has been working closely with the Shizuoka Tea Research Center for many years, regularly commissioning detailed analyses of soil nutrient levels at various points across his fields in order to individually maximise the efficiency of irrigation, shading, and fertiliser application for each cultivar.
+The Okumidori cultivar was deliberately chosen for this matcha, as it thrives particularly well in Kikugawa.
+Okumidori is harvested relatively late (8 days after yabukita: ばんせい, bansei), and has a deep green leaf colour that is clearly reflected in the matcha itself.

 Organic Certification